sleepygoofy/Jraw0/README.md

-Kaboom This is made my Zynquix Check em out
+ This is made my Zynquix and edited an revamped by Jraw